namuol/react-seamstress/README.md

 ]} />
 ```

-In this example, we're trying to "override" an inline style with a className.
+Browser semantics dictate that this will not do what we expect, because the inline

-Browser semantics dictate that this will not do what we expect.
+styles always take priority over styles derived from CSS.

 To reduce the risk of this kind of thing, we can provide a runtime check
 that ensures all inline style definitions are supplied **at the end** of